Skip to main content

 • select multiple nodes (CTRL + left click)

-• expand a node (double click) to display its child nodes
+• expand a node (double click) to display additional related nodes

 Upper toolbar